-Ask the NAACP for its economic platform, and you will get a document that reads like a wish list assembled by a committee that was not allowed to include numbers.
-Ask the National Urban League, and you will get the annual State of Black America report — rich in diagnosis, almost empty of prescription.
-Ask the National Action Network, and you will get a press conference.
-Ask the Congressional Black Caucus, and you will get an invitation to a gala.
+Requesting an economic platform from the NAACP produces a document that reads like a wish list assembled by a committee barred from using numbers.
+The National Urban League supplies the annual State of Black America report — rich in diagnosis, almost empty of prescription.
+A press conference arrives from the National Action Network, while the Congressional Black Caucus offers an invitation to a gala.

-Nowhere in the institutional architecture of Black American political life will you find a real economic platform.
-Not from the organizations that claim to speak for 47 million people.
-Not from the ones that raise tens of millions of dollars annually.
-No serious economist or business strategist would recognize what these organizations publish as a real economic plan (BCG Henderson Institute, The Economic State of Black America, 2021).
+No real economic platform appears anywhere in the institutional architecture of Black American political life.
+This absence holds for the organizations claiming to speak for 47 million people and for those raising tens of millions of dollars annually.
+Nothing these groups publish qualifies as a real economic plan in the judgment of any serious economist or business strategist (BCG Henderson Institute, The Economic State of Black America, 2021).

-Not a document that specifies goals in dollar amounts.
-Not one that identifies funding mechanisms, establishes timelines, defines accountability metrics, or lays out a theory of wealth creation rather than wealth redistribution.
+It does not specify goals in dollar amounts.
+The document identifies no funding mechanisms, establishes no timelines, and defines no accountability metrics.
+It lays out no theory of wealth creation rather than wealth redistribution.

 Black Americans represent $1.6 trillion in annual spending power — which would make them the fifteenth-largest economy on earth.
 What they lack is not money.
 What they lack are the institutions that keep money circulating within the community long enough to build wealth.